-The timing of revenue recognition for these types of sales remains virtually unchanged under Topic 606.
 In the notes to the consolidated financial statements, the Company has expanded its revenue recognition disclosures.
-The Company has elected the practical expedient that allows an election to account for the cost of shipping and handling that is performed after control of a good has been transferred to the customer as a fulfillment cost.
 Additionally, it has implemented changes to accounting policies and procedures, business processes, and controls in order to comply with the revenue recognition and disclosure requirements of Topic 606.